capactio/capact/docs/tutorial/content-creation/README.md

 In the next step we are creating a database for the Confluence server.
 If you look at the **Interface** definition of [`cap.interface.database.postgresql.create-db`](och-content/interface/database/postgresql/create-db.yaml), you will see, that it requires a `postgresql` **TypeInstance** of **Type** [`cap.type.database.postgresql.config`](och-content/type/database/postgresql/config.yaml) and input parameters [`cap.type.database.postgresql.database-input`](och-content/type/database/postgresql/database-input.yaml), and outputs a `database` **TypeInstance** of **Type** [`cap.type.database.postgresql.database`](och-content/type/database/postgresql/database.yaml).
 In the step, we are providing the inputs to the **Interface** via the `.arguments.artifacts` field.
 We also have to map the output of this step to our output definitions in `additionalOutput` and the implemented **Interface** in the `voltron-outputTypeInstances` field.

-The `render-helm-args`, `fill-db-params-in-helm-args` and `fill-user-params-in-helm-args` steps are used to prepare the input parameters for the `helm.run` **Interface**.
+The `render-helm-args`, `fill-db-params-in-helm-args` and `fill-user-params-in-helm-args` steps are used to prepare the input parameters for the `helm.install` **Interface**.
 Jinja template engine is used here to render the Helm runner arguments with the required data from the `postgresql` and `database` **TypeInstances**.
 Those steps don't create any **TypeInstances** and serve only the purpose of creating the input parameters for the Helm runner.
 You can check the schema of the Helm runner args in the [Type manifest](../../../och-content/type/runner/helm/run-input.yaml).

-> To create the input parameters for `helm.run` we have to use data from two artifacts.
+> To create the input parameters for `helm.install` we have to use data from two artifacts.
 As the current `jinja.run` **Interface** consumes only a template and a single variables input, we have to perform this operation twice.
 To separate the variables substituted in the first, second and third operation, we add prefixes to the variables.
 >
 > In the future we might improve the ways, on how to process artifacts in the workflow.